joemcnease/Hello-World/README.md

 ## Contributing

-Please feel free to submit a pull request.
+Please feel free to submit a pull request if you would like to fix any bugs or add any features.

 ## Authors